Positive Markov processes in Laplace duality: Laplace duality: semigroups

+\end{enumerate} \end{theorem} We prove Theorem~\ref{thm:completemonotonicity} on p.~\pageref{proof:big-one} after some discussion and illustrating examples.
 Tables~\ref{table.1} and~\ref{table.2} summarize the roles of the conventions.
-Note that several duality relationships may hold for a given completely monotone positive Markov process.
-For instance, a process with boundaries $0$ and $\infty$ absorbing, which is appropriately weakly continuous at both endpoints, satisfies all four cases described in Theorem~\ref{thm:completemonotonicity}.
+Several duality relationships may hold for a given completely monotone positive Markov process, which will be seen in the examples to follow presently.

-An immediate consequence of Theorem~\ref{thm:completemonotonicity}, in particular of the identities \eqref{eq:laplacedualinftyabsorbing0}-\eqref{eq:laplacedualinftyabsorbing3}, is a correspondence between absorptivity and non-stickiness of processes in Laplace duality. \begin{corollary} Let $\star_2\in \{\infty\cdot 0^+,\infty^-\cdot 0\}$.
+An immediate consequence of Theorem~\ref{thm:completemonotonicity}, in particular of the identities \eqref{eq:laplacedualinftyabsorbing0}-\eqref{eq:laplacedualinftyabsorbing3}, is a correspondence between absorptivity and non-stickiness of processes in Laplace duality.

+\begin{corollary} Let $\star_2\in \{\infty\cdot 0^+,\infty^-\cdot 0\}$.
 If $X$ is in $(0^+\cdot \infty, \star_2)$-Laplace duality with $Y$, then $0$ is absorbing for $X$ if and only if $\infty$ is non-sticky for $Y$.
-If $X$ is in $( 0\cdot\infty^-,\star_2)$-Laplace duality with $Y$, then $\infty$ is absorbing for $Y$ if and only if $0$ is non-sticky for $X$. \end{corollary} The parallel statements in Corollary \ref{cor:absorbing-nonsticky} with the roles of $X$ and $Y$ interchanged also hold true; this follows by transposition.
-Before proceeding at long last to the proof of Theorem \ref{thm:completemonotonicity} we explain the necessity of defining conventions for $0\cdot \infty, \infty\cdot 0$ and illustrate the theorem through three classical examples of processes. \begin{remark} As we have pointed out in the Introduction, at first sight it may seem best to only deal with pairs of state-spaces for $X$ and $Y$ that avoid the issue of specifying $0\cdot\infty$ and $\infty\cdot 0$.
-The problem with this, is that in considering the existence of a Laplace dual $Y$ for a given $X$, whilst by Bernstein-Widder's theorem~\ref{thm:bernstein}, the relation \eqref{intro:ld} surely implies the complete monotonicity of $\EE_x[e^{-X_t y}]$ in $x\in (0,\infty)$, which in turn ensures the existence of a probability $\nu_t(y,\cdot)$ for which
+If $X$ is in $( 0\cdot\infty^-,\star_2)$-Laplace duality with $Y$, then $\infty$ is absorbing for $Y$ if and only if $0$ is non-sticky for $X$. \end{corollary} The parallel statements in Corollary \ref{cor:absorbing-nonsticky} with the roles of $X$ and $Y$ interchanged also hold true; this follows by transposition. \begin{remark} Let us explain the necessity of introducing conventions for $0\cdot \infty, \infty\cdot 0$.
+As we have pointed out in the Introduction, at first sight it may seem best to only deal with pairs of state-spaces for $X$ and $Y$ that avoid the issue of specifying $0\cdot\infty$ and $\infty\cdot 0$.
+The problem with this is that in considering the existence of a Laplace dual $Y$ for a given $X$, whilst by Bernstein-Widder's theorem~\ref{thm:bernstein} the relation \eqref{intro:ld} surely implies the complete monotonicity of $\EE_x[e^{-X_t y}]$ in $x\in (0,\infty)$, which in turn ensures the existence of a probability $\nu_t(y,\cdot)$ for which